Chapter 8: Watching Ostrowski

 “We didn’t want the building to burn down.”
 Tamika looked up.
 Her eyes were dry and hard and old.
 “We wanted the lights to work.
 We wanted the stairwell to not smell like someone dying.
 We wanted our kids to sleep without hearing people come in and out the front door at two in the morning.
 That’s it.
 That’s what we wanted.
 Lights and locks and someone to pick up the goddamn phone.”

 Maren held the silence.
 Let it sit.
-The professional architecture doing what it was built to do — holding space for someone to say the thing they came to say.
+The professional architecture doing what it was built to do.

 “And instead somebody burned it.
 And Keisha’s dead.
 And we’re here.”
 Tamika’s hand swept the room.
 Stained carpet.
 Particleboard dresser.
 The smell of a hundred temporary lives pressed into the walls.
 “This is what they gave us.
 A voucher and a motel room and my kids sleeping on a rollaway bed and Keisha in the ground.”